kaiakamatsu/MAGEPRO/README.md

 >
 > vim run_splitFilter.sh
 >
-> - paste path copied above to replace '<PASTE PATH HERE>'
+> - paste path copied above to replace "PASTE PATH HERE"
-> - replace '<PATH TO SNPS HERE>' with the path to a bim file containing all SNPs of interest (we used HM3 SNPs in GTEx)
+> - replace "PATH TO SNPS HERE" with the path to a bim file containing all SNPs of interest (we used HM3 SNPs in GTEx)
 >
 > vim submitSplit.sh #edit this file to prepare for job submission on your HPC cluster
 >